 Ellen is our very capable and knowledgeable Finance Director.
 A Harvard graduate, Ellen has extensive experience in all aspects of finance, budgets and bookkeeping.
 She is also a Jewish community oriented individual.
 When not working at JCAM she is also deeply committed to serving as a proud member of the Belmont PTA and a Board member for the Town of Belmont, where she lives with her husband and two children.

-Noah is JCAM newest team member and has already made a big impact to our organization.
+Noah has made a big impact to our organization.
 His decades of business expertise in organizational review and processes, his keen sense of analyzing, interpreting and enhancing JCAM’s technology is well needed for our overall organizational vision.
 Noah is primarily supporting JCAM’s cemetery digital mapping efforts, as the organization continues to expand its footprint.
 Noah has spent over 40 years volunteering in the Jewish community for a number of organizations, including the Montefiore Cemetery in Pelham, NH and the Merrimack Valley Chevra Kadisha.

 Cantor Kritz applies his broad expertise in non-profit management and logistics to his role at JCAM.
 His previous service in Jewish education, administration and as a Cantor make him a valuable addition to the JCAM team.
 Cantor Kritz works closely with our Director of Field Operations, ensuring the daily operation of JCAM's continuously growing Jewish cemeteries.
 He also contributes to many varied JCAM projects including streamlining its online, searchable database and is actively involved in developing a digital mapping capability of active JCAM cemeteries.
 His deep sense of community offers the sensitivity and care needed when assisting families with grave purchases and selection.
 Cantor Kritz passionately views his association with JCAM as a mitzvah.